LLNL/mhysa/doc/Input_Files.md

 \b Note: The contents of this file may also be specified as command line flags.

 This file contains all the inputs required for the PETSc time integrators.
-See PETSc documentation (http://www.mcs.anl.gov/petsc/documentation/) for all the inputs that PETSc needs, or <B>see the PETSc examples</B> for the inputs relevant to HyPar.
-In addition, following are the HyPar-specific inputs (they are all optional, if not specified, default values are used):
+See PETSc documentation (http://www.mcs.anl.gov/petsc/documentation/) for all the inputs that PETSc needs, or <B>see the PETSc examples</B> for the inputs relevant to MHYSA.
+In addition, following are the MHYSA-specific inputs (they are all optional, if not specified, default values are used):
 + <B>-use-petscts</B>: If this flag is specified, PETSc time integration is used.
 If not specified, native time integration is used
   (default).
 + <B>-jfnk_epsilon \<value\></B>: specify \f$\epsilon\f$ parameter for the directional-derivative-based approximation of the Jacobian